snicole2701/snicole2701/README.md

 # Nicole Hammond - Backend Developer | Data Enthusiast | Automation Advocate

-I spend my life learning skills to solve real-world problems.
-My programming journey began when I managed a team of insurance recovery agents and saw them spend hours on repetitive tasks.
-To improve efficiency, I used Google Apps Script to automate processes, freeing them to focus on more meaningful work.
+I’ve dedicated my career to mastering the skills needed to solve real-world problems through thoughtful, reliable technology.
+My programming journey began while managing a team of insurance recovery agents, where I noticed how much time was lost to repetitive, manual tasks.
+To boost efficiency, I taught myself Google Apps Script and built automations that freed my team to focus on higher-value work.

-But automation was just the beginning.
-I discovered the power of data.
-Massive amounts  of data were collected, yet little value was extracted.
-So, I dived into Excel, Python, and Power BI to analyze and visualize complex datasets, leading to profit-boosting insights, productivity improvements, and enhanced client satisfaction.
+That experience sparked my passion for backend development — building systems that quietly power productivity and enable others to do more.
+As I explored deeper challenges, I uncovered untapped potential in operational data: vast volumes were being collected, but little insight was being used.
+So I expanded into Excel automation, Python scripting, and Power BI to standardize messy datasets and extract meaningful patterns.
+These backend solutions led to measurable gains in profitability, efficiency, and client satisfaction.

+Now, I’m focused on growing as a backend developer — designing resilient tools and scalable systems that support decision-making and automation across any environment.

 ## 🔧 Real-World Solutions I've Built
 - SAP Workflow Notifier